hanspeide/anytextview/README.md

 4) Profit!

 ### Changelog
+#### Version 1.2
+* Project is now using Gradle instead of Maven for building
+* Packaging changed to be .aar instead of .apklib
+* Prepared project for release in Central
+* Bumped version numbers to 21 (Lollipop)

 #### Version 1.1.1
 * Added missing .recycle() call on TypedArray
 * Bumped targetSdkVersion to 19 (KitKat)